guochunshen/guochunshen.github.io/_pages/about.md

 # 👥 Lab Members

+<span style="color: red">We warmly welcome students interested in plant diversity research to apply for Master's, Ph.D. programs, or postdoctoral positions.
+Undergraduate students are also encouraged to join our research group early. </span>

 *Will be added*

 # 💬 Invited Talks
 - *2025.11*, The 24th Pacific Science Congress, Shantou, China